johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 Do you see how the pieces fit together?
 If you have questions, feel free to ask in the comments below!

 The patterns illustrated above are used throughout Nest's add-on modules, like `@nestjs/jwt` and `@nestjs/typeorm`.
-You can now confidently use them in your own code to create robust and flexible modules that work reliably in a wide variety of contexts.
+As a next step, you may want to consider browsing through the source code of those modules, now that you have a roadmap.
+You can now confidently begin to use these powerful patterns in your own code to create robust and flexible modules that work reliably in a wide variety of contexts.

 Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
 And join us at [Discord](https://discord.gg/G7Qnnhy) for more happy discussions about NestJS.
 I post there as *Y Prospect*.